 The Essential Guide to Empowering Students to Make High-Character Decisions Online and Offline

 Students spend an average of 32.5 hours in class every week.
 After you factor in parents’ busy work schedules and student extracurricular activities, some students spend more time with their teachers than they do with their parents on weekdays.
-The classroom plays an important role in student development, academically and socially, making it a prime place to integrate modern-life skills.
+The classroom plays an important role in student development, academically and socially, making it a prime place to integrate modern life skills.
 As the world continues to change, so does the curriculum needed to adapt to student experiences.
-CASEL provides a widely accepted framework for student well-being curriculum, but how can educators easily begin to incorporate the CASEL Competencies into their classrooms?
+So how can educators easily begin to incorporate modern life skills into their classrooms?